suneethapatchala/suneethapatchala/README.md

 ### Hi there 👋
 <h1 align="center">Hi 👋, I'm Suneetha Patchala</h1>
-<h3 align="center">I am a 2017 MCA Graduate from St Ann's Guntur (India) .
+<h3 align="center">I am a 2017 MCA Graduate from St Ann's college  Guntur (India) .
 I am currently pursuing datascience bootcamp from Jovian which has equiped me with  skills to transition into Data Science.
 I am open to opportunities which will help me grow as a data science professional.
 Iam very passionate about Data Science.